ghildreth/chattyApp/README.md

 cd react-simple-boilerplate

-...then for the WSS
+...then for the WSS:

 cd chattyServer
 node server.js

-then for the client App.jsx:
+...then for the client App.jsx:

 cd client
 npm start